alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 So that's what I did:

-1. I updated the DNS records for `www.alexwlchan.net` to point at my Linux server (rather than redirecting to `alexwlchan.net`).
+1. I updated the DNS records for `www.alexwlchan.net` to point at my Linux server (normally it redirects to `alexwlchan.net`).

 2. I set up Caddy on my Linux server to serve a copy of my site at `www.alexwlchan.net`.
     I used the [static files quick-start][quick start] in the Caddy docs to write this initial configuration.

 3. I ran my website tests against `www.alexwlchan.net`.
-    Lots of the tests failed at first, but as I ported all my server config to Caddy, the tests started passing.
+    Lots of the tests failed, because I only had a basic configuration.
+    As I ported all my server config to Caddy, the tests started passing.

     This step took the longest, but it was still straightforward -- it only took a few hours or so.
-    Caddy doesn't have the breadth of example config that's available for more popular web servers like Apache or Nginx, but the [Caddy docs] were detailed enough that I could work out everything I wanted to do.
+    Caddy doesn't have the breadth of example config that's available for more popular web servers like Apache or nginx, but the [Caddy docs] were detailed enough that I could work out everything I wanted to do.

     Eventually all the config was ported, and all the tests were passing.

 4. I updated the DNS records for `alexwlchan.net` to point at my Linux server.

-5. I updated Caddy to serve my website to `alexwlchan.net`.
+5. I updated Caddy to serve my website at `alexwlchan.net`.

 If you're interested, my Caddyfile [is on GitHub](https://github.com/alexwlchan/alexwlchan.net/blob/main/Caddyfile).